thegisdev/leaflet-pgrouting-geoserver/README.md

 ### Step 3: Add source and target  columns

 To accommodate `pgr_createTopology`, we need to add source and target columns to our edges table and then execute the command.
-Note that we have to indicate the name of the table (‘edges’) and the tolerance for considering two vertices the same in the network.
+Note that we have to indicate the name of the table (‘edges’) and the tolerance for considering two vertices as the same in the network.

 **First fire up the `psql` client with the correct `user` and `database`:**